mattneary/Tarpits-Abstraction/chapters/Computation.md

 $(lambda \; (a) \; (a \; (a \; (a \; a))))$ could serve to communicate the number four.

-The expressive power of this notation is clear; however, application of a function to itself as in `(a a)` is very rarely appropriate, and so we will slightly expand our expression of four to serve a more concrete purpose within the language.
+The expressive power of this notation is clear; however, application of a function to itself as in $(a a)$ is very rarely appropriate, and so we will slightly expand our expression of four to serve a more concrete purpose within the language.
 We now expand our numeric function representing some number `n` to accept two parameters, and return the application of the first parameter `n` times to the